Hay Festival 2018 is now over – thanks for joining us.

 ‘Small is beautiful’ was the rallying cry of the early environmental movement, whilst cynics dismissed it as a lot of hippy dreaming.
 Now small, it seems, is back and going Big.
 Small scale renewable energy technologies like solar and wind, along with the huge progress in battery storage, are now fast becoming some of the cheapest sources of electricity on the planet.
 How long before every home becomes its own power plant, every home owner their own power company?
 And how long before local green energy sources combine with digital technologies and 3-D printing to revive local manufacturing?
 Can small really stay beautiful, or will big prove to be best?
 Chaired by Writer and Green Futurist, Martin Wright.

-From planetary exploration and micro-sensors to tropical disease and psychosis, three Royal Society Research Fellows discuss their work at the forefront of science.
+From planetary exploration and micro-sensors to tropical disease and psychosis, two Royal Society Research Fellows discuss their work at the forefront of science.
 Lowe’s research at the London School of Hygiene and Tropical Medicine involves understanding how environmental and socio-economic factors interact to determine the risk of disease transmission.
 Modinos’ work at King’s College London attempts to understand the neural mechanisms of emotion and stress response in schizophrenia.
-Sykulska-Lawrence’s research interests at the University of Southampton involve the miniaturisation of scientific instrumentation for the in-situ study of planets.
 Chaired by Hannah Critchlow.

 To mark the centenary of women in Britain first getting the vote, the women’s rights campaigner and great-granddaughter of suffragette leader Emmeline Pankhurst charts how women’s lives have changed over the past century and offers a powerful and positive argument for the way forward.